Job Opportunities

 Position TitleJob NumberJob DescriptionPay Scale

-Administrative Assistant to the CoordinatorsBHSJOFT6-30-2025
+Administrative Assistant to the Assistant PrincipalFRESJM6-10-2026

 37.5 hours per week, 10 months per year.
 Includes benefits and NYS retirement.